tanchekwei/VisualStudioCodeForCommandPalette/tasks.md

 dotnet build both solution ensure no error

 study WorkspaceLauncherForVSCode.Tests.csproj to understand the test library used and do not change it

+never change WorkspaceLauncherForVSCode.csproj

+ensure full code coverage and ensure all tests passed

+ensure the test case is valid